Frequently Asked Questions

 I’m a college coach and would like to volunteer for the LFG camp.
 How do I register?

 College coaches from Division I, II and III are invited to participate as volunteer coaches.
-Any coach interested in joining the LFG Camp staff, can email John Troxell at firstname.lastname@example.org or email@example.com with his name, name of school and position coached.
+Any coach interested in joining the LFG Camp staff, can email Bill Roos at email@example.com or firstname.lastname@example.org with his name, name of school and position coached.

 If I’m not a college football coach, are there other ways I can help?

 LFG is operated entirely by volunteers, from the Board of Directors to the college coaches and athletic trainers who donate and share their time and talent.
 Volunteers are needed for every aspect of the camp’s operation from setup to photography to obtaining sponsors.